RestExpress/HyperExpress/README.md

 	.bind("commentId", "90123");
 ```

-The second method is to use a TokenBinder that is effectively a callback and works well for collection resources, where each
+The third method is to use a TokenBinder that is effectively a callback and works well for collection resources, where each
 item in the collection might have links also.

 **HyperExpress.tokenBinder(TokenBinder)** - Uses the TokenBinder as a callback during HyperExpress.createCollectionResource(), binding each object in a collection to the links for that instance.